0x000NULL/StrideSync/docs/run-tracking-flow-design.md

  */

 #### 2.2.2 State Persistence
-- **AsyncStorage** for offline support
+- **Zustand `persist` middleware** is used for all offline storage.
-  - Persist runs, settings, and app state
+  - The entire app state (runs, shoes, settings) is persisted to **AsyncStorage**.
-  - Implement data versioning for migrations
+  - The middleware handles data serialization and hydration automatically.
-  - Use JSON serialization with compression for large run data
+  - Versioning is managed within the middleware configuration to handle state migrations.

 #### 2.2.3 Background Tasks
 - **expo-task-manager** for continuous tracking